 Display is 10 digits, Nixie tubes.

 222 mm X 163 mm X 88 mm (9" x 6.5" x 3.5").

 Made in England by Sumlock Anita Electronics Ltd., distributed by Sumlock Comptometer Ltd.

 Significance: A portable electronic calculator with rechargeable batteries and built-in AC adaptor / charger derived from a purely AC model.

 This was the first electronic calculator of Sumlock Anita Electronics capable of battery operation.
 The introduction of the first hand-held model of the company was delayed because the managing director of the company could not see a market for it.

 The photograph above shows the bulge for the rechargeable cells on the back of the 1011B LSI.
 Compare with the photograph below of the AC only model 1011 LSI.

 Here the battery compartment at the rear has been removed and lowered down to reveal the 14 NiCad cells in three modules.
 The cells appear to be a special size; each is 35mm long and 22mm diameter.

-In the example above the NiCad cells have been discarded and have been replaced by the red capacitor (1500 μF, 25VDC) on the left which allows AC operation only.
+In the above example of an ANITA 1011B LSI the NiCad cells have been removed at some time and have been replaced by the red capacitor (1500 μF, 25VDC) on the left which means that the machine can be operated on AC only.